 The Pilates method of body conditioning is a unique system of stretching and strengthening exercises developed over 100 years ago by Joseph H Pilates.
 He called his method CONTROLOGY.

-Joseph Hubertus Pilates was born on December 8, 1880 in the German town of Monchengladbach , not far from Dusseldorf .
+Joseph Hubertus Pilates was born on December 8, 1880, in the German town of Monchengladbach, not far from Dusseldorf.
 A sickly child he was determined to overcome his various afflictions.
-He studied body building, gymnastics, skiing, yoga, Zen meditations, and rigorous exercise regimens of ancient Greeks and Romans.
+He studied bodybuilding, gymnastics, skiing, yoga, Zen meditation, and rigorous exercise regimens of ancient Greeks and Romans.
 By age 14, he had gained enough strength to become an accomplished skin diver, skier, gymnast, and was posing for anatomy charts.
 In 1912 he went to England and became a boxer, worked as a circus performer, and trained detectives in self-defense.
 Mr. Pilates was interned, along with other Germans, at the outbreak of World War I. He taught his fellow prisoners a series of exercises combining physical fitness with breath control and mental acuity to increase strength and flexibility.
 He spent the later part of the war on the Isle of Man working as a hospital orderly.
 He helped rehabilitate patients through resistance exercise using equipment fashioned from bed springs, among other things.
-After the war he returned to Germany and continued pioneering his unique approach to physical fitness.
+After the war, he returned to Germany and continued pioneering his unique approach to physical fitness.
 When the government insisted he train the new German army, he immigrated to the United States and established the Pilates studio in New York City with his wife Clara.

 Mr. Pilates designed a series of more than 500 mind-body movements or exercises to develop strong, flexible muscles without adding bulk.
 An emphasis on breathing and torso strength ensured improved posture and reduced stress and risk of injury.